Dust Control

 The company itself.
 Martin is family-oriented and every employee - from the newest, entry-level position to the highest management - operates as "Team Martin."

-driving the demo trailer:
+Favorite thing about driving the demo trailer:

 Meeting new people in different regions.
 The demo trailer allows me to promote Martin, its services, and its products.